Northland Home in Jackson, MI

 Pros

-• pro The facility is highly recommended for families with dementia.
+• pro The facility is recommended for families with a dementia-requiring loved one because the staff truly care.

-• pro The facility is clean, well-managed, and offers daily activities for residents.
+• pro The building is clean, well-managed, with daily activities and excellent staff.

 Cons